darkrai98/R3nzSkin/README.md

 - Supports all Popular languages ​​in the world.
 - In-game configuration with <a href="https://github.com/ocornut/imgui">ImGui</a>.
 - <a href="https://github.com/nlohmann/json">JSON</a> based configuration saving & loading

-# Building
-   1. Clone the source with `git clone --recursive https://github.com/Darkrai98/R3nzSkin.git`
-   2. Build in Visual Studio 2017/19 with configuration "Your Region - x64"

 # Usage
    1. Compile source or <a href="https://github.com/Darkrai98/R3nzSkin/releases/latest">download</a> compiled version.